ncphillips/blog/content/post/the-new-forestry-io.md

 * * *

-### Forestry Remote
+### Remote Admin

-Forestry Remote is a single html file that you drop into your static site and it allows you to access your CMS from mysite.com/admin/.
+Remote Admin is a single html file that you drop into your static site and it allows you to access your CMS from mysite.com/admin/.
 We think this is pretty cool.
 It's like WordPress, but instead of 100's of PHP files, it's just a single HTML file that doesn't require any updates.
 Thanks to [Nolan](https://twitter.com/ncphi) who flawlessly guided this project.

 ![](/blog/forestryio/images/forestry-remote.gif)